NotW41k3R/JalSuchak/README.md

 10. With consent from the user, use their database to produce a combined map for all HMPI calculation.

 Tech Stack :-
-HTML, CSS, JS,
+Front-end: HTML, CSS, JS
-Python, Flask, Pandas, Numpy,
+Back-end: Python (Pandas, Numpy, Flask)
-(Either Leaflet or Folium)
+Map: Pandas and Folium